Digitizing Community Banking with Kwara's Cynthia Wandia

 Cynthia Wandia [21:39]: I think the biggest strides have been made in the design territory because especially as trying to build a product-led company than most of our intentions and decisions are captured and expressed through the product, because if we design it poorly, we just create this high volume of, or high support requirement, let's say, which is sort of a barrier to scale.
 So it started off with the design, like very crisp design principles that took into account that the individuals using it, much as they've never run banks before, as with many people, they are interacting with the number of digital products.
 And many that they'd never had to be trained on, right?
 So maybe nobody taught them how to use WhatsApp or nobody taught me how to use Facebook or all of these different things.
 And we tried to look at what are some of the principles that make it possible for someone to actually learn how to use it and what is expected of them.
 And so that shows up a lot in the copy, in the workflows, in the error handling such that it becomes a safe environment to actually just execute on your task.
 Where your task is already defined even outside of the platform.

-Cynthia Wandia [22:57]: So if before they were doing a certain level of accounting or they didn’t understand how to run the sort of deposits and so on, all we just did is make the platform easy enough to use that there’s just not a risk of that kind of failure.
-And when there’s a risk of that, we just reinforce what intention, just double-check with the user, what they’re trying to do and so on.
+Cynthia Wandia [22:57]: So if before they were doing a certain level of accounting or they didn't understand how to run the sort of deposits and so on, all we just did is make the platform easy enough to use that there's just not a risk of that kind of failure.
+And when there's a risk of that, we just reinforce what intention, just double-check with the user, what they're trying to do and so on.
 So we could solve a lot by that.
+The second part with the onboarding is also quite critical and that's what has evolved for us the most over time, because it's started off being very much an exercise where we're getting to know the situation that they were in before.
+So you've got files, but you open some of the files, maybe they're empty, or you've got tons of Excel sheets, sort of fragmented and not really in one place.

 Cynthia Wandia [23:23]: The second part with the onboarding is also quite critical and that's what has evolved for us the most over time, because it's started off being very much an exercise where we're getting to know the situation that they were in before.
 So you've got files, but you open some of the files, maybe they're empty, or you've got tons of Excel sheets, sort of fragmented and not really in one place.
 And over time, it's evolved into a very joint goal between us in the SACCO, where we've put in a timeline, we've got the sprint period of two weeks of which we both commit to like a pretty intensive, let's say 48-hour session, where we just tried to do that heavy lift together because unlike maybe many products, for this type of utility platform, the value is seen after quite a bit of heavy lifting.
 That first benefit is really seen when an application comes in and you can like click and approve it.
 But to do that, you do need all of this historical data in and so on.
 So that was sort of the next aspect is just like jointly taking on this migration or this shift together.
 And then underlying all of that has been a very high touch approach to training, which we feel is just valuable at the beginning, especially it's still a learning process for us.